 When keeping the bigger vision in mind, think of how successful Marvel has been with the Marvel Cinematic Universe.
 While you can point to plenty of factors for the continuing success of the franchise, one of the main reasons is how everything in that universe is connected.
 Every movie, television show, and even short film plays into the bigger picture.
 Even so, the individual components that make up the whole are done well, too.

 You must adopt the same “bigger picture” mentality.
 Understand what the repercussions of certain actions will be, and focus on the long-term rather than the short-term.
 Doing so will set you up for continued success well into the future.

-Examples of First Principles Thinking in Action
+First Principles Thinking Examples

 Jeff Bezos Warns About Proxies